 Brealey, Richard A., Stewart C. Myers, and Franklin Allen.
-2020.
+2023.
 Principles of Corporate Finance.
-Thirteenth edition.
+Fourteenth edition.
 New York, NY: McGraw-Hill Education. connect online tool will be available but not required.
+There are substantial differences between the 14th edition and prior editions.
+I do not recommend using prior editions.